-This city has a huge problem with its toxic smog.
-In 2017 there was a period where the air was so polluted that is was equivalent to smoking like 44 cigarettes a day.
+This city has an immense problem with its toxic smog.
+In 2017 there was a period where the air was so polluted that it was equivalent to smoking like 44 cigarettes a day.
 You can imagine how bad that is for everybody but especially for old people, children, and babies.

 An ambitious and unusual project

-As you can see, an urgent need for a daring, call it futuristic, project is asked for.
-Znera Space, a Dubai-based architecture firm has come up with an ambitious proposal to solve this problem.
-Giant towers, looming like 100 meters in the sky form a network of air filters.
+As you can see, an urgent need for a daring, call it futuristic project is asked for.
+Znera Space, a Dubai-based architecture firm, has come up with an ambitious proposal to solve this problem.
+Giant towers, looming like 100 meters in the sky, form a network of air filters.

-Different filtering methods are at work here. charcoal-activated carbon, negative ion generators and electrostatically charged plasma, which trap airborne particles.
-The air is forced upwards where it goes through a photo-catalyst filter to sterilize bacteria and viruses and voila, clean air is released.
+Different filtering methods are at work here.
+Charcoal-activated carbon, negative ion generators, and electrostatically charged plasma, which trap airborne particles.
+The air is forced upwards where it goes through a photo-catalyst filter to sterilize bacteria and viruses and voila; it releases clean air.
 Each tower has the capacity of producing 353 million cubic feet of clean air per day.

 As these towers collect harmful particles like carbon, one has to find a way of recycling them.
-The designers of this project have come up with the idea of reutilizing these particles for graphene, concrete, fertilizer, ink and water distillation.
+The designers of this project have come up with the idea of re-utilizing these particles for graphene, concrete, fertilizer, ink, and water distillation.

-It might very well be that this project will be built to help clean the air of one of the most polluted cities in the world.
+It might very well be that they will build this project to help clean the air of one of the most polluted cities in the world.
 Other, similar projects have been presented.
-Daan Roosegarde, a Dutch designer, showed his project of a Smog Free Tower in Beijing in 2016.
+Daan Roosegaarde, a Dutch designer, showed his project of a Smog Free Tower in Beijing in 2016.
 His tower is 23 -foot high and cleans 25 million cubic air per day.

-First humans pollute the air to then try to find a solution to clean it again.
-Building towers to filter the bad air might seem a good idea but let’s face it we have nature to do this job.
+First humans pollute the air, to then try to find a solution to clean it again.
+Building towers to filter the dirty air might seem a good idea, but let’s face it, we have nature to do this job.
 We should protect nature so it can work to our benefit.
 Protect the trees of this world instead of cutting them.